 Sef Thissen and Egbert Derix on a musical journey

-In 2017 baritone Sef Thissen and composer-pianist Egbert Derix will present their song cycle ‘Wandern’, the first stage of a new musical collaboration.
-In early February, the complete cycle of fifteen songswill be recorded in the Concertgebouw in Amsterdam for a new album.
-In April the first concerts are scheduled: April 21st at Domani in Venlo and April 23th in Cambrinus Horst, both in The Netherlands.
+In 2017 baritone Sef Thissen and composer-pianist Egbert Derix presented their song cycle ‘Wandern’, the first stage of a new musical collaboration.
+In early February, the complete cycle of fifteen songs was recorded in the Concertgebouw in Amsterdam for a new album.
+In April the first concerts were held at Domani in Venlo and in Cambrinus Horst, both in The Netherlands.
 Thissen and Derix met in 2015 during a benefit concert for refugees.

 Egbert Derix & Sef Thissen (foto compilatie Jan de Bruijn)